Skip to main content

 Medication-Assisted Treatment

 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), Medication-Assisted Treatment (MAT) is “the use of medications with counseling and behavioral therapies to treat substance use disorders and prevent opioid overdose.”
+The following medications are used for treatment of opioid dependence:

 Buprenorphine: This medication reduces cravings for opioids while the active addict attempts to get clean.
 According to SAMHSA, “Buprenorphine is an opioid partial agonist.
 This means that, like opioids, it produces effects such as euphoria or respiratory depression.”
 The most crucial effect of this medication may be its ability to prevent dopesickness.